 - Doesn’t offer much for the price

 There is a reason why Schneider Electric and Belkin have two models each on our list.
 The SurgeCube wall surge protector is Belkin’s smallest and most affordable product, so while you shouldn’t expect miracles, this is still a great portable surge protector that will cost you less than a trip to McDonald’s.

 First off, the basics.
 This is a super-portable surge protector outlet that clamps onto your existing outlet on the wall, with no cables needed.
 For such a small device, it has an excellent 885-joule protection rating, but don’t expect it to last for ages.
 In fact, it’s the best small surge protector around if you’re looking for good protection in a super-portable package.

-That said, the accent is on this being a very small surge protector.
-It’s a portable budget portable product, so don’t expect much in terms of extra features.
-There are LED indicators to let you know that your devices are grounded but no fancy extras like USB chargers or kill switches.
+That said, the accent is on this being a very small gadget.
+It’s a portable budget product, so don’t expect much in terms of extra features.
+There are LED indicators to let you know that your devices are grounded, but no fancy extras like USB chargers or kill switches.
 It does, however, feature 150 kHz-100 MHz RFI noise filtration.